What could we do to help our local church ‘love their neighbours’?

 - I can explain what I have learnt from exploring what Christians believe about following Jesus example of loving your neighbour

 Resources and Points to note

 - See www.almalink.org for ALMA link Powerpoints, which offer examples of projects that ALMA has undertaken in Mozambique and Angola, e.g. building hospitals, churches, schools, providing water pumps

 - See Church of England Diocesan Companions – Diocese of London ALMA (Angola, London, Mozambique Association) www.almalink.org

-- See KS2 Case Studies for Love your neighbour for documentation of the creative process involved in developing designs as extended reflection on Love your neighbour
+- See Primary Case Studies for Love your neighbour for documentation of the creative process involved in developing designs as extended reflection on Love your neighbour

-- See Twyford academies case study and exchange visit video clips and photos in visual resources
+- See Twyford Academies case study and exchange visit video clips and photos in visual sources

 - Ask the local church leader about what projects they are involved with overseas – see church noticeboards e.g. for the ALMA linked church and community and find out if the school can get involved or contact ALMA/RE with Soul via this website.